 Ask most Physicians or Billers about their collection performance and most will tell you it's "Good."
 Ask how this is measured and few have the statistics handy to support the claim.
 Historically,success has been 1) steady patient count, 2) steady revenue stream,3) enough revenue to cover medical practice expenses and 4) enough to provide the Physician the living he or she expects.
 Ask the Physician or Biller in the office what keeps you up at night and most answer - nothing, our revenue stream and patient count are solid!.

 Let's remember that maximized revenue performance is not just about profitability.
 It is ensuring that your practice has the necessary resources to provide quality care to your patients, keep strong performers on your staff, and invest in technology to provide a high standard of care, quality clinical outcomes and improve patient and staff satisfaction.

 CMS announced on May 18th that the first incentive payments were being sent.
-It has been a long wait and lots of work but the Meaningful Use incentive period has started and the monies are being paid.
+It has been a long wait and lots of work but the Transparency Disclosure incentive period has started and the monies are being paid.
 Note - Medicare Administrative Contractors (MACs), carriers, and fiscal intermediaries will not be making these payments.
 CMS is working with a Payment File Development Contractor to make these payments.
 Please do not contact your MAC regarding EHR incentive payments.